Alon1215/wed_arrangement_solver/README.md

 Implementing a new approach to the partition problem, when relationships are evaluated, and the core to the optimal partition.
 (Using Java, Spring Boot, MongoDB and React JS).

-A summer project to learn different technologies.
+A summer project to learn new & different technologies.

-# Current state of the project:
+Current state of the project:
+- Engine works, website in his first steps.

 Completed:
 - Engine completed (reduction to Constraints problem, and using Google-ortools).
 - Landing page